 Things to Know About Saved Reports

-- Reports are private: All saved reports are tied to the individual user who created them.
-They cannot currently be shared with other users in your district (this is being considered for a future release).
+- Reports are private: Saved reports are tied to the user who created them and cannot be shared in this beta release.

-- Report names are permanent: Once saved, a report’s name cannot be edited.
-To rename a report, open it, make any desired changes, and use Save As to create a new version under a different name.
+- Report names are permanent: To rename a report, open it, make any needed changes, and use Save As to save a new copy with a different name.

 Create New Report

-- Field Selection: Choose from a list of Asset Management fields, custom fields, and ticket fields.
+- Field selection: Choose from Asset Management fields, district custom fields, and ticket fields.

-- Dynamic Configuration: Configure filters, columns, rows, and values using a responsive interface with lazy loading to support performance.
+- Dynamic configuration: Configure filters, columns, rows, and values in a responsive interface with lazy loading.

-- Timeframe Default: Reports will default to display data from the previous 7 days (Monday through Sunday), unless the user selects a custom date range.
+- Timeframe default: New reports default to data from the previous seven days unless a different date range is selected.

-- Click Cancel to exit back to the "Custom Reporting" page.
+- Click Cancel to return to the “Custom Reporting” screen.

-- Use the Apply button to preview results.
-No changes are committed until you click Save As.
+- Click Apply to preview results.
+Changes are not saved until you click Save or Save As.

 Understanding Fields